dimochii/GGJ_2023/README.md

 - **Visual Roots**: Roots are woven into the environment design and obstacles, symbolizing connection and growth.
 - **Heritage and Family Roots**: Rockie’s journey through the forest symbolizes reconnecting with one's origins, learning from family, and understanding our place within a larger community.

+## 🎉🙌 Acknowledgments

+We would like to thank everyone who participated in the Game Jam and the NCGM group at FEUP for hosting this inspiring event.
+We hope you enjoy **Rockie's Origins** as much as we enjoyed developing it!

 ## 📷 Screenshots